squid-cache/squid-cache.github.io/SquidFaq/ConfiguringSquid.rst

 == Can I prevent users from downloading large files? == You can set the global {{{reply_body_max_size}}} parameter.
 This option controls the largest HTTP message body that will be sent to a cache client for one request.

-If the HTTP response coming from the server has a Content-length'' header, then Squid compares the content-length value to the {{{reply_body_max_size}}} value.
-If the content-length is larger,the server connection is closed and the user receives an error message from Squid. ''
+If the HTTP response coming from the server has a ''Content-length'' header, then Squid compares the content-length value to the {{{reply_body_max_size}}} value.
+If the content-length is larger,the server connection is closed and the user receives an error message from Squid.

 ''Some responses don't have ''Content-length'' headers.
 In this case, Squid counts how many bytes are written to the client.
 Once the limit is reached, the client's connection is simply closed. ''

-''Note that "creative" user-agents will still be able to download really large files through the cache using HTTP/1.1 range requests. ''
+ (!)
+Note that "creative" user-agents will still be able to download really large files through the cache using HTTP/1.1 range requests.

 == How do I enable IPv6? ==